nullpomino/nullpomino/readme_en.txt

 STANDARD-HARD128 : Slightly easier variant of STANDARD-HARD rule.
 You can move/rotate the piece 128 times.
 STANDARD-HOLDNEXT: A rule created by holdnext.
 Enjoy the power of orange sticks.
 STANDARD-J       : This variant has slow movements, nothing more than that.
 STANDARD-PLUS    : A rule created by Blink.
-STANDARD-FAST with no line clear delay, and faster softdrop.
+STANDARD-FAST with no IRS/IHS and faster softdrop.
 STANDARD-SUPER3  : A classical rule with the rotation system of STANDARD rules but no wallkicks.
 Has ARE canceling.
 STANDARD-ZERO    : A rule created by Wojtek.
 STANDARD-PLUS with 20G Soft Drop and Instant DAS.